MrinalVatsya/StudentManagementSystem/README.md

-# StudentManagementSystem
+# WorkingDemoForStudentDatabaseManagement System
-Created a student database management system using java.
+Created a student database management system using Java.
 Tech Stack used are Spring Boot, Spring MVC, Spring JPA, SQL Server .
 Gradle is used as build tool.

 This project is all about a registration of a student into a database , updating his/her marks , deleting a student record from database.